From BR Bullpen

-O'Neill made his big league debut with the Boston Red Sox on August 3, 1943 and established a 15-26 record while pitching 351 innings in 63 appearances for the Red Sox before being selected off waivers by the Chicago Cubs from the on March 29, 1946.
+O'Neill made his big league debut with the Boston Red Sox on August 3, 1943 and established a 15-26 record while pitching 351 innings in 63 appearances over three seasons for the Red Sox before being selected off waivers by the Chicago Cubs from the on March 29, 1946.
 O'Neill was then selected off waivers by the Chicago White Sox from the Cubs on April 23rd of the same year.

-With both the Cubs and the White Sox Emmett had no decisions, appearing in just six games that gave him an overall major league career record of 15 wins and 26 losses and a 4.76 ERA.
+With both the Cubs and the White Sox Emmett had no decisions, appearing in just 6 games that gave him an overall major league career record of 15 wins and 26 losses and a 4.76 ERA.